italia/iam-proxy-italia/README-Python-Dev.md

 ### Option 4.1: Add the dependency to an existing container

 The following steps instructs on how to install a new pip dependency to an existing container.
-We will assume that the container has name `satosa-saml2spid`.
+We will assume that the container has name `iam-proxy-italia`.

-1. Enter in the container environment with `docker exec -it satosa-saml2spid bash`.
+1. Enter in the container environment with `docker exec -it iam-proxy-italia bash`.
 Note that to perform the `docker exec` command, the container MUST be running.
 2. Execute the following commands to install you own dependencies; replace `new_package_name` with the new dependency

         source /.venv/bin/activate
         pip3 install new_package_name

 3. Exit from the container area with Docker escape control sequence, that is, `Ctrl+P` followed by `Ctrl+Q`.
-4. Freeze the changes with the command `docker container commit satosa-saml2spid`.
+4. Freeze the changes with the command `docker container commit iam-proxy-italia`.
 5. Stop and then restart the container.

 At the end of the procedure, you will find the required dependency as part of your container.